aneldanza/dev-exchange-api/README.md

 ### Authentication

-#### JWT Token Authentication with HTTP-only Cookies using Devise and devise-jwt
+#### JWT Token Authentication Devise and devise-jwt

 This application uses `devise-jwt` for authentication, and the tokens are stored in HTTP-only cookies to enhance security.

 #### How It Works

-- **Login**: When a user logs in, the server generates a JWT token and sends it back to the client in an HTTP-only cookie.
+- **Login**: When a user logs in, the server generates a JWT token and sends it back to the client.
-- **Authenticated Requests**: For subsequent requests, the client sends the HTTP-only cookie containing the JWT token.
+- **Authenticated Requests**: The client includes a header containing the JWT token for subsequent requests.
 The server verifies the token to authenticate the user.
-- **Logout**: To log out, the client can clear the HTTP-only cookie.
+- **Logout**: The client can clear the token from local-storage to log out.